How Much Sun Do Pumpkins Need [The Answer May Surprise You]

 Other than that, you could always knock down whatever is shading them, but that’s probably not practical.

-5-inch Soil Thermometer
+Soil Thermometer on Amazon

 If you already have a thermometer, put it in the ground near your plant and check the temperature.
 If it’s below 65 degrees Fahrenheit, you may have a sunlight issue.